rwth-i6/returnn/docs/user_guide/network.rst

         "output": {"class": "softmax", "loss": "ce", "from": ["lstm2"], "target": "classes"}
     }

-In TensorFlow, that would use the layer class :py:class:`TFNetworkRecLayer.RecLayer` which will handle the argument ``unit``.
+In TensorFlow, that would use the layer class :py:class:`returnn.tf.layers.rec.RecLayer` which will handle the argument ``unit``.

 And here is a 3 layer bidirectional LSTM network: